 The Universal Serial Bus

 A USB, or universal serial bus, is another common interface available on our scales.
+Because of its wide variety of uses, including as an option for electrical power, the USB has replaced a wide range of interfaces like the parallel and serial port.
 With this port, scale data can be sent to an Excel spreadsheet.
 It can also be used to access any database file in your PC.
 The PC can additionally control your scale’s operation, ultimately sending weight data directly from the scale to any Windows application software.

 Other Communications Protocols

 Our scales are also designed with RS-232 or RS-485 communications protocols that assist in transmitting data from one piece of computerized equipment to another, such as printers, logic controllers, and other PCs.
+Several variations of these two standard communication protocols are occasionally found in use.
+RS-422 is a simply a variation of an RS-485 and even has similar specifications but is designed only for one driver and up to 10 receivers.
 With this bi-directional interface, you can easily send and receive commands in order to facilitate full remote capability.
 With the RS-485, you can operate from a greater distance when it comes to connecting several scales to your computer.
 Here the scales will share a single line in order to create a fully and efficiently functioning network.
 The RS-485 can be used with an USB interface to log data and to control up to ten scales from just one PC.

-For more information on our products, please feel free to contact us by calling our representatives at 800.645.4301, or by filling out our online form, which can be found by visiting us.
+For more information on our products, please feel free to contact us by filling out our online form.